by321/ffmask/readme.md

 This is a Python project (both CLI and GUI) based on [DIS](https://github.com/xuebinqin/DIS "DIS"), [U²-Net](https://github.com/xuebinqin/U-2-Net "u2net"), and [Face Recognition](https://github.com/ageitgey/face_recognition "Face Recognition"):

-- Use DIS or u2net used to detect foreground objects.
-For u2net, the default u2net model, the small and fast version (u2netp), and human segmentation version are supported.
+- Use DIS or U²-Net to detect foreground objects.
+For U²-Net, the default model (u2net), the small and fast version (u2netp), and the variant trained for human segmentation (u2neths) are supported.
 - Use face recognition to detect face outline.
+- Has both GUI and CLI versions.
+In the GUI, you can interactively apply filters to masks, and blend input image with a background color or image using mask as alpha channel.
-- Can process both image and videos.
+- The CLI version can process both image and videos.
 - Run on either CPU or GPU (using ONNX runtime).

 ![ffmask GUI](images/gui0.jpg)